acao-57/WinePrediction/README.md

 Data loading and preparation
 - The dataset is loaded using pandas and described using .info and .describe
-- Log Transformation is used to reduce skewness and remove the effect of outliers.
+- Log Transformation is used to reduce skewness effect of outliers.
 - Robust scaler

 Exploratory Data Analysis